gajus/require-new/README.md

 `require-new` requires a new module object.

-Using `require-new` will not affect the state or behavior of `require` method.
+`require-new` does not affect the state or behavior of `require` method.

 ## Usage

-Load `require-new` module and use it to load module just as you would, if you were using `require`.
+Load `require-new` module and use it to load a module just as you would with `require`:

 ```js
 var requireNew = require('require-new'),
     myModule = requireNew('my-module');
 ```

-`require-new` does not affect the state or behavior of `require` method.

 ### Example